edelgrace/blog/content/post/2016-03-02-blogilates-beginners-workout-calendar-2-0-day-15.md

   - blogilates beginners calendar

 ---
-**Disclaimer:** This &#8220;review&#8221;/blog series is NOT sponsored in any way and all opinions are entirely of my own.
+**Disclaimer:** This "review"/blog series is NOT sponsored in any way and all opinions are entirely of my own.

 <a href="http://scattered.me/wp-content/uploads/2016/02/blogilates-beginners-calender-2.png" rel="attachment wp-att-11076"><img src="http://scattered.me/wp-content/uploads/2016/02/blogilates-beginners-calender-2-1024x806.png" alt="blogilates-beginners-calender-2" width="1024" height="806" class="alignnone size-large wp-image-11076" srcset="http://erzadel.net/blog/wp-content/uploads/2016/02/blogilates-beginners-calender-2-1024x806.png 1024w, http://erzadel.net/blog/wp-content/uploads/2016/02/blogilates-beginners-calender-2-300x236.png 300w, http://erzadel.net/blog/wp-content/uploads/2016/02/blogilates-beginners-calender-2-768x604.png 768w" sizes="(max-width: 1024px) 100vw, 1024px" /></a>

 ### Day 15: Total Body

 My body issues seem to have improved, minus the random headaches.
 I tried my best to stay active and not give into my pain.
 I might have to go to the doctor tomorrow though, if it gets any worse.
-Both videos today contained moves that were not named so I&#8217;m not going to bother with going through each move.
+Both videos today contained moves that were not named so I'm not going to bother with going through each move.

 ### Video 1: 5 Minute Ab Express